About the WORKSHOPs

 Overcome stereotypes by gaining understanding and insights that allows for a shared feeling or experience.

 During the workshop, participants discover first how the brain works, the socially contagious and implicit biases that impact our decision making, and in small groups will work through some of the issues that impede equity and empathy of others.
-We use our in-house developed tools can create specific ones for your scenario and needs.
+We use our in-house developed tools or create specific ones for your scenario and needs.
 Sessions are non-confrontational and designed for positive collaborative conversation.

 Check out which UN Sustainable Design Goals this workshop LOOKS TO address